tokamak-network/Tokamak-ZkEVM/README.md

       - What is the index of the instance of the circuit? `1`

-      -Which proof will you use? `[Workspace]/UniGro16js/resource/circuits/schnorr_prove/proof1.proof`
+      - Which proof will you use? `[Workspace]/UniGro16js/resource/circuits/schnorr_prove/proof1.proof`

-      B. Select the following options for the instance-1-2 of the application-1.
+      b.
+Select the following options for the instance-1-2 of the application-1.

       - Which circuit-specific reference string will you use? `[Workspace]/UniGro16js/resource/circuits/schnorr_prove/crs_schnorr_prove.crs`